❤️ Fitness & HealthFree · No signup

 About the BMR Calculator

-A BMR calculator (Basal Metabolic Rate calculator) measures the minimum calories your body needs to sustain basic life functions while at complete rest — the energy your vital organs consume just to keep you alive: breathing, heartbeat, temperature regulation, cell repair, brain activity, and hormone production.
-BMR is the foundation of all calorie calculations in nutrition.
-It typically represents 60-75% of your total daily energy expenditure and defines the absolute floor below which you should never eat for extended periods without medical supervision.
-Our free BMR calculator uses the Mifflin-St Jeor equation, validated as the most accurate BMR formula for the general adult population in peer-reviewed research, and also computes the Harris-Benedict and Katch-McArdle formulas for comparison.
-BMR is closely related to TDEE (Total Daily Energy Expenditure) — your TDEE is your BMR multiplied by your activity level.
-Understanding your BMR is the first step toward any evidence-based nutrition plan because without this baseline, every calorie target is a guess.
+A BMR calculator (Basal Metabolic Rate calculator) measures the minimum number of calories your body needs to sustain basic life functions while at complete rest — the energy your vital organs consume simply to keep you alive: breathing, heartbeat, temperature regulation, cell repair, brain activity, hormone production, and kidney filtration.
+BMR is the foundation of all calorie calculations in nutrition science.
+It typically represents 60 to 75 percent of your total daily energy expenditure and defines the absolute physiological floor below which you should never eat for extended periods without medical supervision.
+Our free BMR calculator uses the Mifflin-St Jeor equation, validated as the most accurate BMR formula for the general adult population across multiple peer-reviewed studies, and also computes the Harris-Benedict and Katch-McArdle formulas for comparison purposes.
+BMR is closely related to TDEE (Total Daily Energy Expenditure) — your TDEE is simply your BMR multiplied by an activity factor that accounts for everything you do above complete rest.
+Understanding your BMR is the first step toward any evidence-based nutrition plan because without this baseline, every calorie target is an educated guess at best.
 The calculator works in both metric (kg/cm) and imperial (lbs/feet/inches) and includes an explanation of how age, sex, height, weight, and body composition each contribute to your individual BMR.
+Several factors influence BMR that go beyond height and weight.
+Thyroid function is one of the primary regulators — hypothyroidism can reduce BMR by 10 to 30 percent, while hyperthyroidism can raise it significantly, sometimes explaining unexplained weight changes that resist dietary intervention.
+Body composition matters enormously: muscle tissue is metabolically active and burns approximately 6 to 10 calories per pound per day at rest, while fat tissue burns only about 2 calories per pound per day.
+This is why two people of identical height and weight but different body compositions can have BMRs that differ by 200 to 300 calories per day.
+As people age, BMR typically declines by 1 to 2 percent per decade after age 30, primarily driven by sarcopenia — the gradual age-related loss of muscle mass that begins in the mid-30s and accelerates after 60 if not addressed through resistance training and adequate protein intake.
+BMR information is used in clinical settings for hospital nutrition support, medication dosing, and the management of conditions affecting metabolism.
+Always use your BMR result as a starting point for broader nutritional planning, and consult a registered dietitian for personalised guidance.

 Formula